 and welcome to our German Word of the Day.
-This time, to relax a little after the last post dealt with the rather signification heavy liegen, we are going to have a look at the meaning of:
+This time, we’ll take it easy with a look at the meaning of

 Die Brille is a very useful thing as it helps people to see, protect themselves from too much sun and of course to look cool.
 And sure you know by know: Brille in English is the glasses.
 Seems like there is not much to say about this after all but Brille is actually used for some neat expression.
 However, let’s start with the obvious.

 Brille probably originates from the word Beryll or beryl which is a mineral.
 Back in medieval times these stones were used to grind lenses from.

 As you might have realized, Brille is a singular word in German so you have one Brille and it is female.

 - Die Brille ist neu.